docknetwork/vcdm-verifier/README.md

-# Example Implementation of issuing and verification of VCDM compliant credentials with the Dock SDK
+# Example Implementation of verification of VCDM compliant credentials with the Dock API

-Not complete and may break easily as the SDK develops: https://github.com/docknetwork/sdk
+# NOTE: Only credentials created via the API will be successfully verified

 ### Setup

 Install Node and Yarn for the frontend, start a dock-substrate node.
 Run `yarn` command to setup packages.

+Copy `env.example` to `.env` and set the `API_KEY` and `API_URL` values.

 Running the frontend in development mode: